 Outer Banks Beach Nourishment: What You Need To Know

-During the summer of 2017, there will soon be "More Beach To Love" on the Outer Banks as beach nourishment projects will be occuring in the towns of Duck, Southern Shores, Kitty Hawk, Kill Devil Hills and the village of Buxton on Hatteras Island.
+During the summer of 2018, there may be "More Beach To Love" on the Outer Banks!
+There is a possibly that beach nourishment may be occuring in the towns of Nags Head and Buxton.

 What Is Beach Nourishment?